Ty Dellandrea: International play

 On April 19, 2018, Dellandrea was named an assistant captain for Team Canada at the 2018 IIHF World U18 Championships.
 Team Canada placed fifth in the tournament and Dellandrea ended with two goals and five points.

 Dellandrea played for Team Canada at the 2020 World Junior Ice Hockey Championships, as he scored three goals and five points in seven games, helping Canada win the gold medal.

-Personal life

-Dellandrea was born in Port Perry, Ontario, to Loni and Jay Dellandrea.
-He has one younger sister, Tristen.
-In December 2017, Dellandrea was diagnosed with Celiac disease and requires a gluten free diet to remain healthy.
-He grew up in Port Perry and played some of his minor hockey for the Port Perry Predators before moving to the Central Ontario Wolves.